WestwoodRobotics/ftc.westwoodrobots.org/src/pages/outreach/awards.md

 - Engineering Portfolio must contain CAD images or Robot drawings of components or the entire robot

 #### Recommendations:
-- Design is distinguished from others through asthetics or function
+- Design is distinguished from others through aesthetics or function
 - Design is consistent with team plan
-- Isnpires judges to ask about specific components
+- Inspires judges to ask about specific components

+## Sources:
+All information on this page was taken from [this year's game manual (starts page 48)](https://www.firstinspires.org/sites/default/files/uploads/resource_library/ftc/game-manual-part-1-traditional-events.pdf) and [FTC's official awards description page](https://www.firstinspires.org/sites/default/files/uploads/resource_library/ftc/award-descriptions.pdf) and [the appendixes from the judge's manual](https://www.firstinspires.org/sites/default/files/uploads/resource_library/ftc/judge-and-judge-advisor-manual.pdf).